Nikolai Vasilyevich Repnin: Declining years

-After the Second Partition of Poland, he was made governor-general of the newly acquired Lithuanian provinces, where he also commanded the Russian forces during the Kościuszko Uprising.
-Tsar Paul I raised him to the rank of field marshal (1796), and in 1798 sent him on a diplomatic mission to Berlin and Vienna to detach Prussia from France and unite the Habsburg monarchy and Prussia against the First French Republic.
-Unsuccessful, upon his return he was dismissed from service and died in Riga.
+After the Second Partition of Poland, Repnin was made governor-general of the newly acquired Lithuanian provinces, where he also commanded the Russian forces during the Kościuszko Uprising.
+Emperor Paul I raised him to the rank of field marshal in 1796, and in 1798 sent him on a diplomatic mission to Berlin and Vienna to detach Prussia from France and unite the Habsburg monarchy and Prussia against the First French Republic.
+Unsuccessful, upon his return to Saint Petersburg, Emperor Paul I dismissed him on November 30, 1798, from active service with the right to wear the general army uniform.